ngworker/router-component-store/README.md

 | selectQueryParam<TValue>(param: string): Observable<TValue> | Select the specified query parameter.      |
 | selectRouteParam<TValue>(param: string): Observable<TValue> | Select the specified route paramter.       |

-The `RouterComponentStore` dependency is provided either by using either `provideGlobalRouterStore` or `provideLocalRouterStore`.
+A `RouterStore` service is provided either by using either `provideGlobalRouterStore` or `provideLocalRouterStore`.

-The _global_ `RouterComponentStore` is never destroyed but can be injected in any class.
+The _global_ `RouterStore` service is never destroyed but can be injected in any class.

-The _local_ `RouterComponentStore` requires a component-level provider, follows the lifecycle of that component, and can be injected in declarables as well as other component-level services.
+A _local_ `RouterStore` requires a component-level provider, follows the lifecycle of that component, and can be injected in declarables as well as other component-level services.